ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clk.md

 |    0.PE    |            --             |  *Pestoides*  |      0       |   85    |      -1918\*\*       |          2014          | 1.ORI, 1.IN, 1.ANT,<br />2.MED, 2.ANT, 3.ANT,<br />4.ANT, 0.ANT4, 0.ANT |
 |   0.PRE    | Late Neolithic Bronze Age |    *Pre*\*    |      0       |    8    |      -2876\*\*       |       -1626\*\*        |                              --                               |

-Table:  _Yersinia pestis_ population definitions according to an integrative approach using the major branches, biovars, and associated time periodS.
+Table:  _Yersinia pestis_ population definitions according to an integrative approach using the major branches, biovars, and associated time periods.
 Populations are ordered based on the maximum-likelihood phylogeny, which was sorted by increasing node order.
 Four populations are paraphyletic (1.IN, 1.PRE, 0.ANT, 0.PE) and their descendant populations are listed. {#tbl:population}

 \**Pre* is not a metabolic biovar and refers to "extinct" populations where metabolic status is unknown.<br />\*\*The sampling dates of ancient genomes include the 2-sigma range of radiocarbon estimates.